Partnerships in practice tools

 These tools are designed to strengthen partnership practice.
 WaterAid developed them in collaboration with Partnerships in Practice (PiP), an organisation that provides advisory, research and training services to strengthen partnership approaches for sustainable development, especially in the WASH sector.

 We have used the tools widely across a range of partnership types in many different contexts.
-Self-explanatory and easy to use, each tool includes step by step instructions and questions to help deepen your analysis.
-As group exercises they generate useful insights based on different perspectives.
-The first three exercises in particular are very visual and participatory, and can easily be carried out with partners.
+Self-explanatory and easy to use, each tool includes step-by-step instructions and questions to help deepen your analysis.
+As group exercises, they generate useful insights based on different perspectives.
+The first three exercises in particular are visual and participatory, and can be easily carried out with partners.